LambdaInsight/data-cat/README.md

 3 files represent the DataDog configuration for the whole infrastructure.

-- infrastructure.json
+- infrastructure.yaml

 It contains the logical grouping of applications into stages and regions.
 The relations are always N:M. 1 region can contain many stages and many applications in each stage.

-- defaults.json
+- defaults.yaml

 Defaults for a certain stage.

-- application.json
+- application.yaml

 Configuration that is specific for a certain region, stage, application triplet.

-### Generating infrastructure.json
+### Generating infrastructure.yaml

-I recently discovered [Dhall](https://dhall-lang.org) that seems like the perfect fit to write the infrastructure in and than generate the JSON files.
+I recently discovered [Dhall](https://dhall-lang.org) that seems like the perfect fit to write the infrastructure in and than generate the YAML files.

 The type safe definitions looks like the following: